luylucas10/aspnet-telosys/README.md

 ## License

+This bundle is free and Open Source
-This project uses the [LGPL v3 License](https://www.gnu.org/licenses/lgpl-3.0.en.html) (See the LICENSE file in this repository).
+[LGPL v3 License](https://www.gnu.org/licenses/lgpl-3.0.en.html) (See the LICENSE file in this repository).